China tin stocks mitigate Myanmar Wa region mining ban for now, says ITA

 "The suspension had been estimated by China sources to last for between one and three months, but more recent news suggests that may be too optimistic," the ITA said, without providing further details.

-"If we see the ban implemented in quite a sharp manner into the fourth quarter, that's when we might see some tightness in the market because there will not be enough time for China to shift to other miners."

-Demand for tin in the spot physical market is currently poor, a trader said, adding that some traders are selling their cargo for nearby delivery with a discount.

-The premium for cash tin over the three-month contract CMSN0-3 swung to a discount for the first time since mid-April this week, indicating easing of concerns about metal availability in the LME system.
+The premium for cash tin over the three-month contract CMSN0-3 swung to a discount for the first time since mid-April, indicating easing of concerns about metal availability in the LME system.

+The discount was last at $125 per metric ton on Wednesday compared with a $1,700 premium on June 21, when the LME market for short positions was tight amid low stocks MSNSTX-TOTAL and one company held more than half of tin warrants 0#LME-WHL.

 ((polina.devitt@thomsonreuters.com; Reuters Messaging: polina.devitt.thomsonreuters.com@reuters.net))